01. Glass & Glazed Texture

 07. New Ugly Style

-This controversial design style employs bold, glaring color schemes, such as magenta paired with green.
+This controversial design style favors bold, glaring color schemes, such as magenta paired with green.
 The illustrations are casual, resembling children's drawings, and the layout and composition are often non-rigorous, completely deviating from traditional definitions of good design—hence the name "New Ugly."
 It should be used cautiously in commercial design.

 09. 3D Illustration